-4-1 to 4-3).
-The value of Cs also has a dramatic effect on sensitivity, and this can be increased in value (up to a limit).
-Also, increasing the electrode's surface area will not substantially increase touch sensitivity if its diameter is already much larger in surface area than the object being detected.
-The panel or other intervening material can be made thinner, but again there are diminishing rewards for doing so.
-Panel material can also be changed to one having a higher dielectric constant, which will help propagate the field through to the front.
-Locally adding some conductive material to the panel (conductive materials essentially have an infinite dielectric constant) will also help; for example, adding carbon or metal fibers to a plastic panel will greatly increase frontal field strength, even if the fiber density is too low to make the plastic bulk-conductive.
+Sensitivity can often be increased by using a bigger electrode, reducing panel thickness, or altering panel composition.
+Increasing electrode size can have diminishing returns, as high values of Cx will reduce sensor gain (Figures 4-1 to 4-3).
+The value of Cs also has a dramatic effect on sensitivity, and this can be increased in value with the tradeoff of reduced response time.
+Increasing the electrode's surface area will not substantially increase touch sensitivity if its diameter is already much larger in surface area than the object being detected.
+Panel material can also be changed to one having a higher dielectric constant, which will help propagate the field.
+Metal areas near the electrode will reduce the field strength and increase Cx loading.